 Andersen tracks down experts at leading health organizations, such as the American Cancer Society (ACS), American Diabetes Association (ADA) and American Heart Association (AHA) to ask them why they continue to promote a diet that they know leads to the very diseases they’re trying to prevent and cure.

-My personal Hypocrite of the Year award goes to Dr. Robert Ratner, the Chief Scientific and Medical Officer for the ADA.
+The Hypocrite of the Year award goes to Dr. Robert Ratner, the Chief Scientific and Medical Officer for the ADA.
 I almost threw up after watching Anderson interview this man.
 I mean, I felt physically ill as I watched this interview in horror.

 Dr. Ratner starts by saying the ADA’s mission is to “identify prevention of and a cure for diabetes.”
 Great!